chemme/ProgrammingAssignmentGaCD/CODEBOOK.md

   Variable Label: Labeled subset of merged data that includes subject code, activity name and measurment data for mean and std.
 Serves as the output of PrepareData() function

+16. labels

+  Variable Label: matrix of subject/activity values converted to data frame.
+Results in dataframe of each subject with each activity

+17. values

+  Variable Label: numerical matrix converted to data frame of means of each column.
+Same number of rows as labels

-16. output
+18. output

   Variable Label: The output data frame returned by ProcessData().
-Originally is a file where each row of processed data is added iteratively.
-The final variable is converted to a data frame and returned

-17. data

-  Variable Label: subset of subMerged for individual subject and individual activity (e.g. Subject 1, Activity STANDING).
-Data is used for the final mean calculation.
+Merged labels and values data.